 Dr. Vasquez currently holds a joint appointment with the Learning Science Cluster at UCF, affiliate faculty status with Lockheed Martin academy, and SREAL synthetic reality lab.
 He earned his Ph.D. from Utah State University and is a Board Certified Behavior Analyst (BCBA-D).
 He has practiced in the field of education as a middle school resource math teacher, technology coordinator, and school psychologist prior to becoming a professor.

-Nationally Dr. Vasquez serves as the Treasurer for Higher Education Consortium for Special Education (HECSE), Technology Chair for the American Council for Rural Special Education (ACRES), and recently joined the CAST board in 2019.
+Nationally Dr. Vasquez serves as the Treasurer for Higher Education Consortium for Special Education (HECSE), Technology Chair for the American Council for Rural Special Education (ACRES), and joined the CAST board in 2019.